nullptr03/Project-SA-2.00/README.md

 Project by Andy Prasetya

-Project SA is based on GTA: SA Android (Ver; 2.00)
+Project SA is based on GTA: SA Android on version 2.00

-For more information, Contact at: (WhatsApp: 087816988176 or Facebook: Andy Prasetya)

-Copyright ©Infinty Programmer, Andy Prasetya, 2022
+Copyright ©Empuss Studio (Contributos: CEKIKOFGAMERS)